AbhiramRV/Object_detection/README.md

 R-CNN, Fast R-CNN and Faster R-CNN, YOLO are some models for object detection.

+# Sensor Fusion
 Usually , more than one sensor are used for perception tasks.
 Like combination of Camers,LIDAR and RADAR etc These sensors information are used for imporoved detection and tracking by sensor fusion techinques.

+PCL library and ROS lidar package can be used to simplify the LIDAR work flow.

 Waymo open dataset can be used to train models and develop perception algorithms. https://github.com/waymo-research/waymo-open-dataset